-Branch Librarian, Jan Shivel, will further develop this programme and has invited colleagues and volunteers who are interested in setting up a similar reading group, to come along to Talgarth library on Tuesdays between 1-3pm to see for themselves.
+Branch Librarian, Jan Shivel, will further develop this programme and has invited colleagues and volunteers who are interested in setting up a similar reading group.
+They are welcome to come along to Talgarth library to see for themselves.

 The Reading Memoir Group takes place at Talgarth Library every Tuesday between 1-3pm.